Shortland Street cliffhangers: 2022

 A wildfire from the forest Mount Otemauri rampages its way through Ferndale, towards Shortland Street Hospital.

 TK orders the hospital to evacuate everyone except for those who cannot be moved, and he brings together a team of people to help those who can't leave.
 Rahu's brother, who is a firefighter, is admitted and must undergo surgery.
 The surgery cannot go ahead, so Chris operates in resus to stop the bleeding so that he can get transferred to Central.

 Throughout this, Drew and Nicole are performing surgery on Esther, and have to stay put.
 They are told to hurry up with the surgery as the fire gets closer, and eventually transfer her away on a helicopter.
 Drew has tried to call Harper multiple times throughout the surgery, whom Harper is at home with the kids.
 Harper has gone off of her post-natal depression medicine, and is spiralling out of control, which causes her to hit Marley.
 Harper then decides to leave town, and leave Drew, Billy, Marley and baby Skye behind.

 Meanwhile, Dawn discovers Logan unconscious after he was attacked by Dawn's boyfriend and youth pastor of Brightshine Church, Scott.
 Logan is resuscitated and Dawn is told by Scott that Maeve attempted to attack Logan.
 Dawn finds out when Logan wakes up that Scott was the one who attacked him.
 Maeve also hears about this, and goes after Scott, who she then discovers killed her son, Wilder, not long before this.
-Maeve finds Scott and brutually attacks him.
+Maeve finds Scott and brutally attacks him.
 Scott tries to reach for a fire extinguisher as the fire gets closer, but Rebekah comes in and beats Scott with it.
 The hospital is then caught in the fire, and everyone desperately breaks out, to discover the hospital, and nearby structures in flames.

 The season ends as Harper sets off on her motorbike, Drew is standing on the street heartbroken, Nicole discovers the IV bar engulfed in flames and the staff and patients of Shortland Street watch the hospital go up in flames.